hariharansr2004/Java-Cheat-Sheet/README.md

 matrixA[0] = new int[5];
 ```

-# String Class
+# Strings

-- A String class can store a sequence of characters.
-String is not a primitive in Java but a Class in its own right.
+- Strings are nothing but the sequence of characters enclosed within double quotes.
 String can be a letter,number,symbol,spaces.
+- For example: "ABC", "xyz", "123" etc.
+- `How are strings represented in Java?`
+- In some other languages, strings are represented as an array of characters.
+- But in Java, strings are represented as objects of java.lang.String class.

-#### Strings are immutable
+### Strings are immutable
-- Value of a String Object once created cannot be modified.
-Any modification on a String object creates a new String object.
+- java.lang.String objects are immutable
+- Once you create a string, you can’t modify its content.
+- Any change will result in creation of a new string object.

 ```java
 String str3 = "value1";
 str3.concat("value2");